 - Being reasonable on the closing date is to your advantage.

 - Including in the Purchase and Sales Agreement the right to have a home inspection done by a reputable inspector is a generally accepted procedure.
 The Purchase and Sales Agreement has a clause spelling out in detail this process.
 Hiring the inspector is the responsibility of the buyer.
-The state of Tennessee has just recently begun licensing home inspectors.
-I can provide you with a list.
+I can provide you with a list of licensed inspectors.
 Interviewing them by phone to determine their experience; their professional affiliations, and the type of report they provide is my recommendation.